-The main finding in this updated IPD meta-analysis is that the administration of vaginal progesterone to asymptomatic women with a twin gestation and a mid-trimester sonographic short cervix significantly reduces the risk of preterm birth < 33 weeks' gestation (primary outcome) by 31% and neonatal death by 47%.
-In addition, patients who received vaginal progesterone had a significantly decreased risk of preterm birth < 35, < 34, < 32 and < 30 weeks, spontaneous preterm birth < 33 and < 34 weeks, perinatal death, composite neonatal morbidity and mortality, RDS, birth weight < 1500 g and use of mechanical ventilation.
-Moreover, evidence from two trials that assessed vaginal progesterone in unselected twin gestations showed that there were no significant differences in the risk of neurodevelopmental disability at 4-5 years of age between children exposed prenatally to vaginal progesterone and those exposed to placebo.
+The main finding in this updated IPD meta-analysis is that the administration of vaginal progesterone to asymptomatic women with a twin gestation and a midtrimester sonographic short cervix significantly reduces the risk of preterm birth <33 weeks (primary outcome) by 31% and neonatal death by 47%.
+In addition, patients who received vaginal progesterone had a significantly decreased risk of preterm birth <35, <34, <32, and <30 weeks, spontaneous preterm birth <33 and <34 weeks, perinatal death, composite neonatal morbidity and mortality, RDS, birthweight <1500 g, and mechanical ventilation.
+Moreover, evidence from two trials that assessed vaginal progesterone in unselected twin gestations showed that there were no significant differences in the risk of neurodevelopmental disability at 4-5 years of age between children prenatally exposed to vaginal progesterone and those exposed to placebo.